Trainy-ai/konduktor/docs/source/getting-started/observability.rst

 In the example above, we can enter :code:`80.184.157.133:31990` into a browser window where it will prompt for a password.
 The default username is :code:`admin` with the password being set by :code:`kube-prometheus-stack.values` in :doc:`/getting-started/installation`.
-**Administrators should secure this endpoint as well as changing the authentication login**
+**Administrators should secure this endpoint as well as changing the authentication login.**

 After logging in, you can import our default dashboard by either using the JSON definition from the repo under :code:`grafana/default_grafana_dashboard.json` or by downloading from `our Grafana published dashboard <https://grafana.com/grafana/dashboards/21231-konduktor-dashboard/>`_.